frederic-perez/AmE-dictionary/data/dictionary.md

 __penultimatum__ _n_ /puh-nuhl-tuh-MAY-tuhm/ A demand made before an ultimatum.
 __penurious__ _adj_ :two: Unwilling to spend money. _Syn_ stingy, parsimonious _When solicited for a donation, the penurious man began to extend a nickel, but, thinking twice, withdrew it._
 __people pleaser__ _n_
-__people-watch__ _v intr_ Spend time idly observing people in a public place. _The large glass windows invite you to people-watch over a bottle of wine._
+__people-watch__ _vi_ Spend time idly observing people in a public place. _The large glass windows invite you to people-watch over a bottle of wine._
 __peoples__ _n pl_ :four: A body of persons sharing a common religion, culture, or language: _the peoples of central Asia._
 __pep talk__ _n_ _Giving Chris Gethard a pep talk._
 __pep<sup>1</sup>__ _n_ :three::pencil2: Pep is a high spirited kind of energy.
 It takes a lot of pep (and pom-poms) to be a cheerleader. _A pep talk._ _The Huskies were the ones with pep in their step._